 Analysis and Test Results

-Some of our tested stands, like the AmazonBasics and Lamicall, have cradles that rotate on a hinge.
+Some of the stands we tested, like the Amazon Basics and Lamicall, have cradles that rotate on a hinge.
 This allows for customized angle adjustments to the slightest difference in degree.
-Others, including the Tablift and Stump Stand, involve putting your tablet into established grooves, minimizing the choices to 3-4 angles.
+Others, including the Tablift and Stump Stand, involve placing the tablet into established grooves, minimizing the choices to 3-4 angles.

 While height adjustment is a nice feature if you use your tablet for presentation purposes, as a desktop workstation, or video-conferencing, the most valuable feature is adjusting for the angle.
 Particularly when viewing a tablet screen while standing, like viewing recipes at a kitchen counter, you will want to angle your stand up towards you for a more comfortable viewing experience.
 And if you are sitting on a couch watching a movie on your tablet, you'll prefer a more vertical orientation.

 We measured the versatility of each stand primarily by how many different functions the stand could serve.
 This metric is important for those who desire a stand that does more than sitting on a desk.
 A versatile stand can move from table to couch, workshop to bed, and ideally, will also be able to stand on uneven surfaces.

 None of the stands tested performed very well on uneven surfaces except for the Tablift.
 Four gooseneck legs provide ultimate stability and the benefit of being fully functional on a soft mattress or couch, as well as on any table.
 We found ourselves using the Tablift often, especially for watching movies in bed.

 All stands were adequate as working stands and viewing stands.
 The Amazon Basics is the best choice for those who seek the ability to type directly on their tablet screen.
 The KABCON and Lamicall models were our top picks for an elevated stand, and with the addition of a wireless keyboard, either could make a great workstation.